Zhi Xian Party

-The Zhi Xian Party, also known as the Chinese Constitutionalist Party in English, is an unregistered political party in China.
-It was founded on 6th of November 2013 by citizen activist Wang Zheng who support the Chinese Communist Party's position as the country's ruling party, but who also seek a return to a Maoist model and an end to what they consider violations of the national constitution by the Communist Party.
+The Zhi Xian Party, also known as the Chinese Constitutionalist Party in English, was an unregistered political party in China.
+It was founded on 6 November 2013 by citizen activist Wang Zheng who supported the Chinese Communist Party's position as the country's ruling party, but who also seek a return to a Maoist model and an end to what they consider violations of the national constitution by the Communist Party.
 Bo Xilai was elected the party's "Chairman for Life", because the party considered the trial against him unjust.
 The party was banned in December 2013.